Unusual Events In Exercises 37 and 38, find the indicated probabi... | Channels for Pearson+

 1

-Step 4: Compute the binomial coefficients (n choose k) for each term.
-For P(X = 0), (9 choose 0) = 1.
-For P(X = 1), (9 choose 1) = 9.
-Substitute these values into the respective probability expressions.

-Step 5: Add the probabilities P(X = 0) and P(X = 1) to get P(X < 2).
-Finally, compare the result to a threshold (e.g., 0.05) to determine if the event is unusual.
+Step 5: After calculating the probability, compare it to a threshold (e.g., 0.05) to determine if the event is unusual.
 An event is typically considered unusual if its probability is less than 0.05.
+Explain your reasoning based on the calculated probability.

 Verified video answer for a similar problem: